The Raven (1935 film): Plot

 Against Judge Thatcher's will, Jerry persuades Jean to accept an invitation to spend the weekend at Vollin's house with some other guests, so the judge also attends.
 Everyone feels uncomfortable around Bateman, who is acting as Vollin's butler, but Vollin says he was tortured by Arab bandits during the war, and Jean apologizes to him for having been frightened of his appearance, unknowingly endearing herself to the disfigured criminal.
-The judge wants to leave as the guests are going to sleep, but Jerry and Joan laugh off his concerns about Vollin.
+The judge wants to leave as the guests are going to sleep, but Jerry and Jean laugh off his concerns about Vollin.

 At eleven o'clock, Bateman takes Judge Thatcher from his room.
 Jerry hears the judge's muffled cries and tries to help, but Bateman knocks him out and brings the judge to Vollin's cellar, where Vollin has built and collected various torture devices, including several inspired by works of Poe such as "The Pit and the Pendulum".
 The judge is strapped to a slab as a blade that will take 15 minutes to reach him swings above, and Vollin flips a switch to lower Jean's room down to the cellar.

 Regaining consciousness, Jerry tries to call the police, but Vollin disconnects the telephones and drops steel shutters to trap everyone in the house.
 Vollin then leads Jerry to the cellar and, at gunpoint, forces him and Jean into a room.
 When Bateman learns that, inside, the walls are closing in and Jean will soon be crushed, he opens the door, and Vollin shoots him as the couple escape.
 Bateman tackles Vollin, knocking him out, and drags the doctor to the shrinking room, closing the door and starting the walls with the last of his strength.
-After Judge Thatcher is freed, the guests, thankful to Bateman for his sacrifice, all go home.
+After Judge Thatcher is freed, the guests, thankful to the now-deceased Bateman for his sacrifice, all go home.